-Summer is well and truly here, and it is a scorcher!
+Summer well and truly was a scorcher!
 The grass is suffering from a severe lack of rain but also from the dog!
 Where your dog pees, brown patches develop, which is often called lawn burn or lawn scald.
 Why does this happen, and what can you do about it?

 There are several myths about this: